Service Terms

 Campus Help and student ambassador pathways are designed to support skill-building, local connection and safer student support without crossing academic integrity boundaries.

-- Allowed support may include student tech setup, Microsoft 365, Wi-Fi, printing, files, software support, study planning, revision support, learning confidence and assignment planning support.
+- Allowed support may include student tech setup, Microsoft 365, Wi-Fi, printing, files, software support, study planning, revision support, learning confidence and request allocation planning support.

 - Not allowed: writing, rewriting or completing assessable work for submission as the student's own work; completing quizzes, exams, online tests or attendance on behalf of a student; impersonation, contract cheating or bypassing school, TAFE or university rules.

 - Student ambassadors may learn communication, customer care, referral handling, local networking and responsible triage.
-They must not perform jobs unless approved as providers.
+They must not perform jobs unless approved as service partners.

 Guided intake, home technology and device repair services